Difference Between Star and Ring Topology

 Signal transmissionOnly in one directionBi-directional

-Transmission speedModerateHigh for small networks, decreases as network grows
+Transmission speedModerateHigh for small networks, decreases as the network grows

 ComplexityMore complex due to more cablesSimple in design and implementation